kai824/tp/README.md

 # TalentFolio

-TalentFolio is an application for hiring managers to manage information on job candidates.
+TalentFolio is a powerful yet easy-to-use application designed for hiring managers to efficiently manage information on job candidates.
 It is optimized for users who prefer a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TalentFolio lets you handle your recruitment tasks more efficiently compared to traditional GUI applications!
+If you're a fast typist, TalentFolio can significantly speed up your hiring workflow!

 For more information, please visit [our website](https://ay2425s2-cs2103t-t10-1.github.io/tp/).